hoangduytran/blender-manual/manual/modeling/texts/properties.rst

 Blender has a number of typographic controls for changing the style and layout of text, found in the *Font* panel.

+.. _bpy.types.TextCharacterFormat.use_bold:

 Bold
    Toggled with the *Bold* button before typing.
 Text can also be set to **bold** by selecting it then using the *Bold* entry in the *Text* menu of the 3D Viewport.

-Italics
+.. _bpy.types.TextCharacterFormat.use_italic:

+Italic
    Toggled with the *Italic* button before typing.
 Text can also be set to *italic* by selecting it then using the *Italic* entry in the *Text* menu of the 3D Viewport.

+.. _bpy.types.TextCharacterFormat.use_underline:

 Underline
+   Toggled with the *Underline* button before typing.
+   Text can also be set to Underlined by selecting it then using the *Underline* entry in the *Text* menu of the 3D Viewport.

-   Enables underlining, as controlled by the :ref:`underline settings <modeling-text-character-underline>` below.
+   See also :ref:`underline settings <modeling-text-character-underline>` below.

+.. _bpy.types.TextCharacterFormat.use_small_caps:

 Small Caps
    Enable this option to type characters as small caps.